bitcoinvsalts/node-binance-trader/README.md

 # Time to upgrade your crypto trading 🤔

 My name is Herve Fulchiron, I’m a passionate full stack JS engineer, and I also trade cryptocurrencies on a weekly basis.
 I mostly use <a href="https://www.binance.com/?ref=10177791" target="_blank">Binance</a> for my altcoins trading.
-The high volatility of the crypto market makes it an emotional rollercoster that requires high awareness and constant attention.
-This demands a lot of time to monitor always more trading pairs and more data to process.
 Like most of the people I used to trade manually via the Binance website.
 I was slow to execute and beating the market gets more difficult every days.
-It was time to upgrade my trading operation.
+It was time to upgrade my trading execution.
+Console apps run on the Terminal (or Command Prompt), and they provide an easy and efficient way to execute difficult tasks like low latency cryptocurrency trading.
+The minimalism of the graphical interface give them an edge on the speed of execution vs. manual retail trading.

+Here is the article that comes with this repository: <a href="https://jsapp.me/how-to-build-an-efficient-trading-bot-for-binance-using-node-js-43d5fd174f8b" target="_blank">How to build an efficient trading bot for Binance using Node.js</a>

 # What is Node-Binance-Trader? 📡